 What benefits do Medigap policies cover?

-Currently, there are 10 standardized Medigap plans, each represented by a letter (A, B, C, D, F, G, K, L, M, N; there’s also a high-deductible Plan F).
+Currently, there are 12 standardized Medigap plans, each represented by a letter (A, B, C, D, F, G, K, L, M, N; there’s also a high-deductible Plan F or high-deductible Plan G).
 These are sold in most states (Massachusetts, Minnesota, and Wisconsin each have their own different set of Medicare supplement plans).
 Coverage levels and premiums vary, but the benefits of each plan within a lettered category remain the same despite the insurance company or location.
 For example, Plan A benefits are the same in New Jersey as they are in Oregon.

 In general, Medigap policies cover the following benefits:

 Medicare Part A coinsurance and hospital costs (up to an additional 365 days after Medicare benefits are used)

 Medicare Part B coinsurance or copayment*

 - Skilled nursing facility care coinsurance

 - Medicare Part B deductible

 For a quick look at the benefits provided by the standardized Medigap policies, please view this Medigap Plan Benefits Chart.